Protecting the Great Lakes

 Climate change is also challenging the ability of the Great Lakes to be resilient to the impacts that can arise from severe weather and changes in water levels and in the thaw-and-freeze cycle.

-We must protect them and, where we find they are in decline, we must restore them to good health so they remain drinkable, swimmable and fishable.
+We must protect the Great Lakes and, where we find they are in decline, we must restore them to good health so they remain drinkable, swimmable and fishable.

 Given the importance of the Great Lakes to our economy, quality of life and environment, in 2015 Ontario established the Great Lakes Protection Act, which provides flexible tools to protect and restore the Great Lakes.